- Suggested Age Range: 9 – 10 years

 Brief summary: Constellations are patterns of stars in the sky.
 While these patterns are extremely useful for learning your way around the sky, and for use in navigation on the Earth, these constellations are not physical groupings of stars.
 We see the patterns that we define as constellations because of the three-dimensional arrangement of stars in space.

 Key concept: Constellations are groups of unrelated stars.
 The shapes we see are due to the location in space from which we view them.
+A constellation would look very different if we were looking at it from another planet.

 The Science: The stars that you see when you look up at the night sky are very like our own Sun – giant nuclear reactors that shine with incredible power.
 Our galaxy, known as the Milky Way, is made up of one hundred thousand million stars (roughly), including our own Sun, arranged in a disk shape.
 Our Sun sits inside the Milky Way, roughly two thirds of the distance from the centre to the edge of the disk.